IntroPhylogenomics/ComputingFundamentals/CommandLine_Editing.md

 `tail -n 20 test.txt`

+You can also scroll through the contents of a file interactively using `less`.
+If you open a file with `less`, you can use the up and down arrows to move through the file.
+Pressing `q` at any point will exit `less` and bring you back to the standard Terminal screen.

+`less myFile.txt`

+If you need an example text file to use with `less`, you can copy the text from this tutorial and save it locally on your computer.

 ## Redirecting Output Streams

 In the examples above, the output of the display commands (like `cat`, `head`, and `tail`) were all sent to the Terminal screen.
 However, there are many times when it is preferable to send this output to a file or even as the input to another command!